OrKreizman/TOPO_PARSER/README.md

 ```
 Parses the specified Infiniband network topology file (`topofile`).
 This option extracts and stores the network connections for further analysis.
+To ensure successful parsing, place the topofile in the current directory or specify the full path to the file.

 ### Print Parsed Topology
 ```bash